Kyriosity/convert-smth/readme+/dev_concerns.md

 # Overall development concerns
-That's what i learned from numerous corporate and tailor-made projects, what i try to follow and i'd like to share.
+That's what i learned from numerous corporate and tailor-made projects, **cutting-edge colleagues**.
+What i try to follow and i'd like to share.
 And it's all IMHO.

-## Naming code entities
+## Naming
-Names of libraries, packages (assemblies), classes, methods, vars - it's the ultimate challenge: intricate and time consuming headache for the whole team.
+Names of libraries, packages (assemblies), classes, methods, vars - it's the ultimate challenge: intricate and time consuming headache for the best orchestrated team.

 However the great benefits are:
 + collaboration, common comprehension of a domain that establishes a kind of *lingua franca* throughout the really being bound team&nbsp;&nbsp;<sup>**_t**</sup>
 + sound architecture and self-descriptive code